 - How liquid your inventory is

 If you’ve got cash tied up in stock that’s moving and you can’t sell products, you’re headed down a troubling road.
 A high merchandise inventory turnover means your company smoothly turns merchandise into cash.
-Whether that's because of a VMI inventory agreement, expertly managed decoupling inventory, or good old fashioned in-house inventory control, any company that does that is a healthy one.
+Whether that's because of a vendor managed inventory agreement, expertly managed pipeline inventory, or good old fashioned in-house inventory control, any company that does that is a healthy one.